Champion (novel): Characters

 Captain Thomas Alexander Bryant: A very loyal soldier to the Republic; however he is too loyal and follows his commander's orders exactly, which results in placing him as a traitor in an assassination plot against the Elector.
 Thomas killed his love interest and June's brother, Metias Iparis, after kissing him.
 He is killed by the soldiers of the Colonies.

-Anden Stavropoulos- The young leader/elector of the Republic who is attracted to June.
+Anden Stavropoulos: The young leader/elector of the Republic who is attracted to June.
 By the end of the novel (epilogue), Anden is leading the Republic in a new era of peace.
 In the epilogue, he even dates June for four years, before they eventually separate.

-Tess- An orphan girl whom Day took in, and is becoming attracted to Day.
+Tess: An orphan girl whom Day took in, and is becoming attracted to Day.
 She joins the Patriot organization as a Medic-in-training.
 Later on, when she receives the plague, a cure made from June's blood helps save her.
 She and June become friends by the end of the novel.
 In the epilogue, she is responsible for making Day and June reunite.

-Commander Natasha Jameson- An important antagonist in the series who is a murderer and attempted to kill Anden, Day and June.
+Commander Natasha Jameson: An important antagonist in the series who is a murderer and attempted to kill Anden, Day and June.
 Her orders to Thomas were the reason why June's brother, Metias, was killed.
 She shoots Day and, not long after, is shot by Republic soldiers on June's command.

-Pascao- A member of the Patriots, and leader of the Runners.
+Pascao: A member of the Patriots, and leader of the Runners.

-Chancellor of the Colonies- The antagonist of the story.
+Chancellor of the Colonies: The antagonist of the story.
 He commands the Colonies and wages war against the Republic.

 Reception

 Critical reception to Champion was favorable and gained a favorable review from the Smithsonian Asian Pacific American Center.
 Commonsensemedia gave the work four stars, writing that "Action-packed sci-fi series reaches rousing conclusion."
 Publishers Weekly gave the work a starred review, comparing Lu to Charlotte Brontë.
-The novel has an aggregate rating of 4.36 rated by 145,376 on Goodreads.